osmond-lab/eeb314/docs/syllabus/final_project.md

 You'll do the final project in two parts.

 - [x] Part 1
-	- Describe your biological question and why this interests you
+	- Describe your biological question
-	- Describe your model in words (ie, the main assumptions) and explain the main structure with a diagram (eg, flow or life cycle diagram)
+	- Describe your model in words (ie, the main assumptions) and, optionally, with a diagram (eg, flow diagram or life cycle)
-	- Write down the equations that you will analyze
+	- Write down the equations that you plan to analyze
-	- Describe what your analysis might reveal (ie, your hypothesis)
+	- Describe what analysis you plan to do
-	- Max 500 words (not counting diagrams and equations)
+	- Max 500 words
 	- [Example](final_project/partI_example.md)

 - [x] Part 2
-	- Re-iterate your biological question and why this interests you
+	- Re-iterate your biological question
 	- Describe your model assumptions in detail, defining all parameters and variables
 	- Write down the equations for your model
 	- Analyze your model
 	- Explain how the results address your original question
 	- Suggest how the model could be improved or extended
     - Diagrams and supplementary Jupyter notebooks welcome but not required
-	- Max 2000 words (not counting equations, diagrams, and supplementary Jupyter notebooks)
+	- Max 2000 words
 	- [Example](final_project/partII_example.md)

 !!! tip